-James LaPorta, a U.S. Marine Corps veteran and independent journalist, has been indefinitely barred from accessing Camp Lejeune, a major Marine Corps base in North Carolina.
+James LaPorta, a U.S. Marine Corps veteran and independent journalist, was indefinitely barred from accessing Camp Lejeune, a major Marine Corps base in North Carolina, on Feb.
+10, 2017.

 Camp Lejeune is not open to the general public, but military personnel have access to it and civilians can visit the base if they are sponsored by someone on the base.
 As a member of the Marine Corps' inactive reserves, LaPorta had free access to the base with his military ID.

 LaPorta is a frequent contributor to The Daily Beast and has reported extensively on the Marine Corps, including sensitive subjects like revenge porn and sexual harassment among Marines.

 On Feb.
 5, 2017, LaPorta said, he visited Camp Lejeune to meet with a source who lives on the base.
 LaPorta said that his source — a woman who accused a high-ranking officer of sexually assaulting her — invited him into her home on the base so that he could interview her.
 LaPorta said that he did not notify Camp Lejeune's public affairs office before his visit, in part because his source specifically told him that she did not trust the public affairs office.

 After interviewing the woman, LaPorta said, he went to Camp Lejeune's brig to visit the officer accused of sexual assault.
 Camp Lejeune's public affairs office prohibits journalists from interviewing detainees in the brig without permission, but LaPorta said that he only went to briefly visit the officer, not to formally interview him.
 (LaPorta said that he had already interviewed the officer twice before he was taken into custody and so had no reason to interview him again during the February visit.)